Local moving companies in Denver

 - Change of address: Be sure to fill out your USPS change of address form at least a week before your move.
 You can set your official move date so your mail is forwarded to New Jersey without any hiccups.
 Start here.

-- Moving insurance: Insurance requirements vary by state, so be sure to review the regulations where you live.
+- Moving insurance: Insurance rules differ from state to state, so your specific needs will depend on your location.
 Released Value Protection is the most economical option as it incurs no cost.
 It is provided by movers at no additional charge, but the coverage is minimal.
 Under this option, no more than 60 cents per pound per article is the responsibility of the mover.
 For example, if a delicate china set weighing 20 pounds is lost or damaged by the mover, only $12 (60 cents x 20 pounds) would be received.
-If coverage for the full value of your items is needed, consultation with the moving company you're hiring for other options or a third-party insurance provider is recommended.
+If coverage for the full value of your items is needed, consultation with the moving company you’re hiring for other options or a third-party insurance provider is recommended.

 Things to do in New Jersey